itskalvik/skeleton-action-recognition/README.md

 # NTU RGB+D Dataset Action Recognition with GNNs and CNNs
-graph neural networks(tensorflow) and spatial convolutional neural networks(pytorch).
+graph neural networks(tensorflow) and spatial convolutional neural networks(pytorch) for action recognition from NTU RGB+D skeletion dataset.
 The spatial convolutional neural networks use a novel virtual radar method to convert graph data in the NTU dataset into spectrograms (images).

 ## Directory Structure